zonemaster/zonemaster-backend/docs/Architecture.md

 available profiles].

 Each available profile has a [profile name].
+A profile named `default` is always available.
-Each one is based on the [Zonemaster Engine default profile], Each one (with the possible exception of `default`) has a [profile file] with overrides to the Zonemaster Engine default profile.
+Each available profile is based on the [Zonemaster Engine default profile].
+Each one (with the possible exception of `default`) has a [profile file] with profile data overriding the Zonemaster Engine default profile.

 The [RPC-API] contains several methods that accept profile name arguments.